Test-Automation-Agency/cypress-dev-container/Readme.md

 ## This repository is configuration dev-containers for a consistent local development environment to implement a web app and Cypress tests.

+> Blog post explaining more about this repo: https://testautomationagency.com/cdc

 This setup of a local environment has the beneits to run Cypress tests in a consistent environment that is exactly the same as all the other developers, CI, and other environments.